rwilliams/jrubywiki/Developing-with-JRuby-Truffle.md

 ### Where to allocate helper nodes (a node used in another node)

 * If the node does not use the DSL, you should allocate the helper node [lazily](#the-lazy-pattern).
-* If the helper node is used by every specialization: allocate the helper node eagerly as a @Child.
+* If the helper node is used by every specialization: either allocate the helper node eagerly as a @Child or use the lazy pattern.
 ```java
 public abstract class MyNode extends RubyNode {
     @Child MetaClassNode metaClassNode;